 5) The use of the “good faith” test to judge whether South Africa was in compliance with the governing principles of the Mandate.

-Mr. Lynk acclaimed that scholars consider this is a touchstone precedent for understanding the legal status of Israel’s continued occupation.
+International experts and scholars consider this a touchstone precedent for assessing and understanding the legal status of Israel’s continued occupation.

-In conclusion, Mr. Lynk said that international law is athe promise states make to one another, and to their people, that rights will be respected, protections will be enforced, agreements and obligations will be upheld, and peace with justice will be pursued.
-While noting earlier that the international community at large has completely failed in ending the occupation it nonetheless still has a crucial role to play in realising the rights and self-determination of the Palestinian people, which can only be achieved with an end to the occupation.
+In conclusion, Mr. Lynk said that international law is the promise states make to one another and to their people that rights will be respected, protections will be enforced, agreements and obligations will be upheld, and peace with justice will be pursued.
+While noting earlier that the international community at large has completely failed in ending the occupation it nonetheless still has a crucial role to play in realizing the rights and self-determination of the Palestinian people, which can only be achieved with an end to the occupation.
 He noted that international law, along with the peoples of Palestine and Israel, have all suffered in the process.

-To answer the fundamental question asked at the beginning of his presentation, he said that an occupier or mandatory power will cross the red line into illegality if they breach fundamental obligations as alien rulers and he then submitted as Special Rapporteur that Israel has crossed this red line.
+To answer the fundamental question asked at the beginning of his presentation concerning the test as to whether a belligerent occupation remains lawful, he said that an occupier or mandatory power would cross the red line into illegality if they breach fundamental obligations as alien rulers and he then submitted as Special Rapporteur that Israel has crossed this red line.
 The international community now faces the challenge of assessing this analysis and if accepted will have to devise and employ appropriate diplomatic and legal steps that would completely and finally end the occupation.

-At the end of the side-event there were 2 rounds of questions to the panelists after which they each gave their concluding remarks.
+At the end of the side-event there were two rounds of questions to the panelists after which they each gave their concluding remarks.